MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 In this task, you will connect a Linux host to Azure Sentinel with the Common Event Format (CEF) connector.

 1. Select **Data connectors** from the Configuration area in Azure Sentinel.
-From the Data Connectors tab, select the **Common Event Format** connector from the list.
+From the Data Connectors tab, select the **Common Event Format (CEF)** connector from the list.

 2. Select **Open connector page** on the connector information blade.